 5. Muscular pain.

-One of the most common and most straightforward causes of sharp pain in the left stomach is muscular pain.
+Muscular pain is one of the most common and straightforward causes of sharp pain in the left stomach.

-If you have abdominal muscle strain, you may feel sharp pain or tenderness every time you move or bend.
+If you have abdominal muscle strain, you may feel sharp pain or tenderness whenever you move or bend.

 Abdominal muscle strains are usually caused by vigorous strain, workouts, carrying heavy objects, or prolonged heavy physical efforts.